EDaoren/card-tab/README_EN.md

 ## Important Notes

 - **Personal Use**: Each person should create their own Supabase project
-- **User ID**: Use different user IDs for different theme configurations
+- **Theme ID**: Use different theme IDs for different theme configurations
 - **Free Tier**: Supabase free tier is sufficient for personal use
 - **Backup**: Regular data export is recommended

-## Contributing
+## Final

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+If you find it useful, please give it a Star to support us!

 ## License